alex-bartleynees/portfolio/src/content/blog/gitops.md

 ## Deploying an application with ArgoCD

 I will walk you through the deployment process I used to configure and deploy my Kubernetes cluster and blog site.
 This involves creating a Git repository, adding a bootstrap folder with our Infrastructure as code to provision our infrastructure and cluster and a components folder with everything we want ArgoCD to deploy into our cluster.
-Check out the repository here on my Github if your're interested.
-Lets get started.
+Check out the repository <a class="link underline" href="https://github.com/alex-bartleynees/portfolio-cluster/" target="_blank">here on my Github if your're interested.</a> Lets get started.

 ### Bootstrapping